SPD tries to overcome grassroots scepticism on Merkel deal

 "Seldom has a coalition treaty placed so much emphasis on local politics and its needs," said Norbert Bude, mayor of Moenchengladbach and head of a group of SPD local politicians.

-(Additional reporting by Madeline Chambers in Berlin and Hakan Ersen in Hofheim; Writing by Stephen Brown; Editing by Alison Williams and Gareth Jones)
+(Additional reporting by Madeline Chambers; Writing by Stephen Brown; Editing by Alison Williams)